project-ida/two-state-quantum-systems/src/04-resonance.md

 anti_crossing
 ```

-### Now more precise calculation of anti-crossing coupling
+### Now more precise calculation of anti-crossing couplings

 ```python
 # Define a function which returns the energy difference between two levels for a given coupling